Our Water: boat ramps may still be used by members of same family

-SAN ANGELO, TX – The city of San Angelo has issued and enforced numerous declarations and stipulations from the state and local level regarding recreational facilities throughout the community.
-A lot of these are focused on what is open or closed, and how many people can be in the vicinity.
+SAN ANGELO, Texas — The city of San Angelo has issued and enforced numerous declarations and stipulations from the state and local level regarding recreational facilities throughout the community.
+Many are focused on what is open or closed, and how many people can be in the vicinity.

 “This includes but is not limited to all theaters, sex oriented businesses, bowling alleys, golf courses, swimming pools, dance studios, parks, playgrounds, basketball courts, tennis courts, beaches, boat ramps, fishing docks, and camping areas, hiking, biking and walking trails may remain open,” detailed city parks and recreation director Carl White in a remote interview with KLST News.
 “But, at least six feet of distance must remain between people in curry, or activities, other than walking, running or biking is strictly prohibited”

-Note: UPDATE: 3:10PM — The Emergency City Council meeting has ended with all members voting to extend the disaster d…